zacsims/IF_panel_reduction/README.md

 The model training script for the implementation described in the paper is `training/run_mae.py`, and the model implementation is in `training/mae.py`.
 Before running you will need to update the `data_dir` variable to point to the directory containing the single-cell images.
 Note that you do not need to train a model yourself to replicate our experiments since we provide model checkpoints in `eval/ckpts`.
 A seperate training script for cross-validation is provided.

 ## Model Evaluation
 All model evaluation is done inside of the notebooks in the `eval` directory.
-Prior to running these notebooks, you will need to update the `data_dir` variable in `eval/data.py` to point to the correct directory on your machine.
+Prior to running these notebooks, you will need to update the `data_dir` variable in `eval/data.py` to point to the correct directory on your machine containing the single cell images and also update the `dir_` variable in `eval/intensity.py` to point to the directory of the single cell segmentation masks .
+All models were evaluated using a single Nvidia A40 GPU but should be runnable on any machine by adjusting the `device` and `BATCH_SIZE` variables at the top of each notebook.
+The corresponding notebook that generates each figure in the paper is as follows:
+- Figure 1B: `MAE Figures - RGB reconstructions.ipynb`
+- Figures 2A,2C, and Supplementary Figure 1: `mean intensity spearman correlation.ipynb`
+- Figures 2B and Supplementary Figure 6: `MAE Figures - comparison to ME-VAE.ipynb`
+- Supplementary Figures 1,2, and 3: `mean intensity spearman correlation-CRC.ipynb`
+- Supplementary Figure 4: `MAE Figures - CRC Cross Validation.ipynb`